-To determine the benefits, harms, and cost of laparoscopy or minilaparotomy compared with laparotomy in women with benign ovarian tumours.
+To determine the benefits, harms and cost of laparoscopy or minilaparotomy compared with laparotomy in women with benign ovarian tumours.

-Search methods
+Search strategy

-We searched electronic databases, trial registers, and reference lists of published trial reports.
-Reference lists from trials and review articles were searched.
+We searched electronic databases, trials registers and reference lists of published trial reports.
+Reference lists from trials and review articles were also searched.